hohMiyazawa/Automail/README.md

 # Build instructions

 "src/" contains a makefile, run "make" there.
-Requires cmake and shell utilities
+Requires cmake, m4 and basic shell utilities

 Will build the userscript and the firefox addon in src/build/